EkaterinShitik/IRD_prediction_assessment/figures/README.md

-Folder with figures created in repository notebooks
+Folder with figures created in `workflow/Data_analysis.ipynb`